 When routes from other protocols are redistributed into OSPF, each route is advertised individually in an external LSA.
-However, you can configure the ASA to advertise a single route for all the redistributed routes that are covered by a specified network address and mask.
+However, you can configure the adaptive security appliance to advertise a single route for all the redistributed routes that are covered by a specified network address and mask.
 This configuration decreases the size of the OSPF link-state database.